 The group initially claimed to be fighting for the creation of an Islamic state in the north, but a range of demands by different people have since been issued.

 Criminal gangs are also believed to have carried out violence under the guise of Boko Haram.
 Conspiracy theories abound as well, including whether enemies of President Goodluck Jonathan, a southern Christian who faces strong opposition in the north, have backed the violence.

 killed thousands of people [Reuters]

 The group's first real leader was the late Mohammed Yusuf, who convinced young people to join him despite having only elementary knowledge of the Quran, according to one professor who has studied the group.

 Yusuf was captured and killed when police said he was trying to escape from custody - but his body was found in the street, still handcuffed, raising concerns that he had been the victim of an extrajudicial killing.

 Yusuf's former deputy Shekau has since assumed leadership and is believed to be in charge of Boko Haram's main cell, which says it wants to be known by a different name, roughly translated as "People Committed to the Prophet's Teachings for Propagation and Jihad".

 Boko Haram went dormant for more than a year before re-emerging in 2010 with a series of assassinations.
 Bomb blasts, including suicide attacks, have since become frequent and increasingly deadly.

-In May of 2013, the Nigerian army did launch a major offensive against the group, deploying thousands of troops in the north and launching aerial bombardments of suspected Boko Haram hideouts.
+In May of 2013, the Nigerian army did launch a major offensive against the group, deploying thousands of troops in the northeast and launching aerial bombardments of suspected Boko Haram hideouts.

 Jonathan issued a decree allowing soldiers to arrest people at will and take over buildings suspected of housing fighters.